head-gardener/spring-vault-pg-example/README.md

   - running in dev mode
   - with a TLS listener
   - running a database engine for generating ephemeral postgres creds
+  - running a PKI
+- Vault agent for certs

 # Purpose